Fullchee/reminders-frontend/README.md

 ## TODOs:

-- Better audio component with increased speed
-  - forward by 30 seconds
-  - go back by 15 seconds
-  - (look at JS30 and how they did it for the video)
 - add a new keyword from website
 - get the title from YouTube
 - nav bar for the buttons?